-Buying Beef: The Zen Of Beef Grades And Labels, And Busting The Certified Angus And Kobe Beef Myths
+Buying Beef: The Science Of Beef Grades And Labels, And Busting The Kobe Beef Myth

 Harold McGee, eminent food scientist and author of my "Bible" On Food and Cooking: The Science and Lore of the Kitchen has written that much more than marbling influences quality.
 "Despite the prestige of Prime beef, the current consensus among meat scientists is that fat marbling accounts for no more than a third of the variation in the overall tenderness, juiciness, and flavor of cooked beef.
 The other important factors include breed, exercise and feed, animal age, conditions during slaughter, extent of post-slaughter aging, and storage conditions before sale."

 Carrie Oliver of the Artisan Beef Institute believes there are other criteria including use of drugs and other husbandry conditions, transportation, as well as cutting techniques.
 I might add freshness, aging, seasoning, and cooking are also highly important quality factors.

 Marbling impacts flavor, juiciness, and mouthfeel, and if you get a good sear it can have a major impact on flavor.

 Above are boneless ribeyes with the crescent shaped wraparound spinalis muscle removed leaving what is called the eye of the ribeye, each approximately 12 ounces.
 You can see how Wagyu has more marbling than Prime, which has more marbling than Choice.
 You can also see that the Dry Aged steak is smaller because it has dehydrated, and darker.
 Click here to see an enlargement.